-The Johnson Amendment, passed in 1954, has prohibited all 501(c)(3) organizations, including houses of worship, from endorsing political candidates.
+The Johnson Amendment, passed in 1954, prohibits all 501(c)(3) organizations, including houses of worship, from endorsing political candidates.
 It has been instrumental in establishing the nonprofit charitable sector as one of the only platforms of nonpartisan civic engagement in the United States.

 Eliminating this important firewall between nonprofits and partisan political activity would endanger our ability to achieve our missions without partisan political pressure from donors, board members, volunteers, or politicians.

-While the charitable community’s advocacy efforts prevented repeal of the Johnson Amendment during the 2017 tax reform debate, we expect Republican lawmakers to reintroduce this issue in 2018.
-We are committed to educating lawmakers and the sector to ensure that the Johnson Amendment remains in place and that nonprofit organizations are protected from partisan politics.
+While the charitable community’s advocacy efforts prevented repeal of the Johnson Amendment during the 2017 tax reform debate, this issue will continue to be raised in the future.
+Independent Sector is committed to educating lawmakers and the sector to ensure that the Johnson Amendment remains in place and that nonprofit organizations are protected from partisan politics.
+We also will work to obtain clearer policies governing nonprofit political activity that enable more 501(c) organizations to participate in the public policy process in accordance with their tax-exempt status.

 For several years, Independent Sector worked as a part of a coalition to lobby lawmakers for clearer definitions of political activity for all 501(c) organizations.
 The goal is to create bright lines defining what is and is not political activity, which would help more nonprofits feel comfortable engaging in advocacy and nonpartisan civic engagement.
 Learn more about the Bright Lines Project.